garrettr/ubuntu-grsec/README.md

 sudo reboot
 ```

 After reboot, verify the you booted the new kernel by running `uname -a`.
-Confirm the the `-grsec` kernel is the one shown.
+Confirm that the `-grsec` kernel is the one shown.
 If it is not, double-check the value you set for `GRUB_DEFAULT` in the previous sed command.

 ### Test SecureDrop functionality